 On this day in 1915, German forces shock Allied soldiers along the Western Front by firing more than 150 tons of lethal chlorine gas against two French colonial divisions at Ypres in Belgium.

 Toxic smoke had been used occasionally in warfare since ancient times, and in 1912, the French used small amounts of tear gas in police operations.
 At the outbreak of World War I, however, the Germans began to actively develop chemical weapons.
 In October 1914, small tear-gas canisters were placed in shells that were fired at Neuve Chapelle, France, but Allied troops were not exposed.
 In January 1915, the Germans fired shells loaded with xylyl bromide, a more lethal gas, at Russian troops at Bolimov on the Eastern Front.
-Because of the wintry cold, most of the gas froze, but the Russians nonetheless reported more than 1,000 killed as a result of the new weapon.
+Because of the wintry cold, most of the gas froze, preventing it from being effective.

 On April 22, 1915, the Germans launched their first and only offensive of the year.
 Now referred to as the Second Battle of Ypres, the offensive began with the usual artillery bombardment of the enemy’s line.
 When the shelling died down, the Allied defenders waited for the first wave of German attack troops but instead were thrown into panic when chlorine gas wafted across no-man’s land and down into their trenches.
 The Germans targeted four miles of the front with the wind-blown poison gas, decimating two divisions of French and Algerian colonial troops.
 The Germans, perhaps as shocked as the Allies by the devastating effects of the poison gas, failed to take full advantage, and the Allies managed to hold most of their positions.